erhickey/eomcalc/README.md

 Also present in this project is Haskell code which parses data from multiple game files, aggregates the data, and writes it out as JSON for use in the calculator.

-## Skill JSON generation steps:
+## Data JSON Generation Steps:

 1. Locate a file named main.###.com.nabooplanet.magicrystal.obb on the device you have Echoes of Magic installed on.
 On my device it is located at /Internal shared storage/Android/obb/com.nabooplanet.magicrystal/
 2. This file is a zip archive, extract its contents
+3. Navigate to assets/AssetBundles
+4, Use [UtinyRipper](https://github.com/mafaca/UtinyRipper) to extract assets from lua.unity3d
-3. Run generate-data.sh with the extraction location as the only argument
+5. Run generate-data with the location of the Ripped folder (created by UtinyRipper) as the only argument

-4. On successful completion, json files will be generated in src/data
+On successful completion, json files will be generated in src/data